 FOCUS, The Journal of Lifelong Learning in Psychiatry, covers topics in psychiatry, offers CME with each quarterly issue, and provides an annual self-assessment exam.
 APA members receive a special discount on subscription rates

 Expand your professional library with books and other resources from American Psychiatric Publishing, a Division of American Psychiatric Association.
 You'll enjoy 20% member discounts on more than 700 titles.
-(25% discount for Members in Training).
+(25% discount for Resident-Fellow Members).

 RESEARCH TOOLS FOR PATIENT CARE

 APA Practice Guidelines describe evidence-based diagnosis and treatment of specific illnesses, and identify treatment areas research.
 The Practice Research Network, with participation from more than 800 members, gathers and analyzes data on clinical care trends to inform clinical decision-making.
 APA's Psychiatric Research Report keeps you current on major science policy issues affecting the field.

 APA's Practice Management Help Line tackles tough issues related to unpaid claims, contracts, denials, pharmacy benefits, and confidentiality.
 APA staff is available to guide you through the Medicare maze and answer your Coding questions.

 Our bimonthly e-newsletter, Psychiatric Practice and Managed Care, keeps you up to date on critical insurance, coding, reimbursements, and Medicare developments.
 All available FREE to APA members.
 Members can also access an online copy of the Practice Management for Psychiatrists: The Basics, a handbook which provides an overview of many of the things members need to be aware of as a psychiatrist.